 Allergic reactions to these products can also trigger swollen eyelids.

-If people experience burning and swollen eyes, they should use artificial tears (eyedrops) that are available at the drugstore to help soothe the discomfort.
+If people experience burning and swollen eyes, they should use artificial tears (eyedrops) that are available online and at the drugstore, to help soothe the discomfort.

 If the burning continues or gets worse, the person should see an eye doctor.

 Avoid using eye-whitening drops or any other products to relieve the pain.
 These products can have unexpected chemical reactions with makeup and skincare products.

 7. Orbital cellulitis